 We did not have any employment agreements in place with our NEOs in 2018.
 However, on March 20, 2019, the Bank entered into an employment agreement with each NEO.
 The employment agreements contain substantially the same terms and conditions, including a three-year term with an evergreen provision, an annual base salary, a discretionary annual bonus, eligibility to receive discretionary equity-based awards and participation in employee benefit plans.
-In addition, the employment agreements provide for severance benefits in the event that the NEO's employment is terminated: (i) by the Bank or the Company without Cause (as defined in the employment agreement) or (ii) by the Bank or the Company without Cause (other than on account of the NEO's death or Disability (as defined in the employment agreement)) or by the NEO for Good Reason within the twenty-four month period following a Change in Control, in each case, subject to the NEO's timely execution and non-revocation of a release of claims in favor of the Company, its apro-rata portion of the annual bonus that the NEO would have earned for the year in which the termination occurs based on the number of days that the NEO was employed during such year.
+In addition, the employment agreements provide for severance benefits in the event that the NEO's employment is terminated: (i) by the Bank or the Company without Cause (as defined in the employment agreement) or by the NEO for Good Reason (as defined in the employment agreement) prior to a Change in Control (as defined in the employment agreement)) or by the NEO for Good Reason within the twenty-four month period following a Change in Control, in each case, subject to the NEO's timely execution and non-revocation of a release of claims in favor of the Company, its affiliates and their respective officers and directors.
+The employment agreements also provide, in the event of a termination due to death or Disability, for a pro-rata portion of the annual bonus that the NEO would have earned for the year in which the termination occurs based on the number of days that the NEO was employed during such year.